Santiago, Cape Verde

 We continue through Boa Entrada and Fundura.
 Soon, through the Serra da Malagueta above, sometimes exposed to some trade winds so powerful that we fear they will see our car.

-From these same hills of the Santiaguense gales, still at a good distance, we admire the flatter lands that welcomed Chão Bom, the city of Tarrafal and, between them, the infamous prison camp of Morte Lenta, ordered to be built in 1936 by the government of the Portuguese New State .
+From these same mountains of the Santiago gales, still a good distance away, we admire the flatter lands that welcomed Chão Bom, the city of Tarrafal.

 They were stops to which we had decided to dedicate their own article.
 Accordingly, we turn to look west.